Pressure fermentation is a hot topic in home brewing communities, but even micro and macro breweries use pressure fermentation, too.

 As a general rule, most Cornelius kegs can take around 35PSI of pressure.
 Preferably, check the manufacturer’s labels for the proper pressure rating of the container.

-You can opt to use a Cornelius keg for this process, but you can also try using a Fermentasaurus for larger volumes.
+You can opt to use a Cornelius keg for this process, but you can also try using a Fermzilla for smaller batches.

 When it comes to pressure, you will want to consider two things: the ideal pressure which promotes yeast growth and the pressure that your vessel can take.